 This lesson talks about how you might practice all the information covered and where to go from here...

-Blues Lick Series - Monday Blues...
-Lick!
+Blues Lick Series - Lick them Monday Blues :)

 I've been transcribing a lot for a Blues Solos book, and when I'm transcribing I steal licks for myself, write them down and practice them, work them in... and I realised I had all these great licks written out and you'd probably like them too, so thought I'd share them :)

 Learning licks is a very important step in learning Blues Lead, sure you should be transcribing yourself and doing it by ear, but when you start out it can be very helpful to learn some 'words' and start using them... not only will your playing sound better and more interesting, but you will recognise the words when you start transcribing yourself.
-More advanced players might enjoy them just as a new perspecive, I'm picking licks that have something of interest in them.
+More advanced players might enjoy them just as a new perspective, I'm picking licks that have something of interest in them.

-The first years worth (well 56 weeks) alternate between Stevie Ray Vaughan, Albert King, Freddie King, Robben Ford, T-Bone Walker, Eric Clapton, BB King - of course there are many other great Blues artists with great licks and I'll be getting onto them soon, was just this first batch were my personal favourites and I had lots of licks from them all ready to go!
+The first years worth (well 56 weeks) alternate between Stevie Ray Vaughan, Albert King, Freddie King, Robben Ford, T-Bone Walker, Eric Clapton, BB King - of course there are many other great Blues artists with great licks and I'll be getting onto them soon, was just this first batch were my personal favourites and I had lots of licks from them all pretty much ready to go!